 The company logo is full of dynamics and movement.
 It is represented by the name placed obliquely, with the ending going up.

-The first glyph of the letter A is expanded and gradually narrows upwards, as is the underline formed by the end of the letter N. The symbols resemble a road that goes beyond the horizon.
-The company’s cars suit long trips and have traveled many tracks in England and abroad.
+The first glyph of the letter A is expanded and gradually narrows upwards, as does the underline formed by the end of the letter N. The symbols resemble a road that goes beyond the horizon.
+The company’s cars are suitable for long trips and have traveled many tracks in England and abroad.
 The emblem calls not to stop.
 Do not deny yourself travel.

 A fused copybook, rising to the top, indicates gradual growth and development step by step.
-The founder of the house designed the first car of the brand.
-For production release, he registered The Austin Motor Company Limited in 1905 and bought the former printing house, and by 1920, he was already the largest manufacturer of cars in Europe.
+The founder of the house designed the brand’s first car.
+For the production release, he registered The Austin Motor Company Limited in 1905 and bought the former printing house, and by 1920, he was already the largest car manufacturer in Europe.

-The company’s rise, indicated on the logo, is also visible in sales volumes.
-If the first cars were considered elite and were bought by the nobility in small quantities, then by 1922, Austin 7 had sold 400 thousand copies in 16 years.
+The company’s rise, as indicated by the logo, is also reflected in sales volumes.
+If the first cars were considered elite and bought by the nobility in small numbers, then by 1922, the Austin 7 had sold 400,000 copies in 16 years.

 The handwriting style gives the logo personality and connects it to the individual behind the brand.
-The name of the machines comes from the name of the founder, Baron Austin I. He developed most models, and his close friend remained the enterprise’s chief designer throughout his reign.
+The machines are named after the founder, Baron Austin I. He developed most models, and his close friend remained the enterprise’s chief designer throughout his reign.

 The letters’ connection and upward movement also show that the enterprise was passed along the chain from hand to hand in ever-larger concerns.
-Today, the right to the brand belongs to the Chinese company Nanjing Automobile.
+Today, the brand rights belong to the Chinese company Nanjing Automobile.

 The Austin logo’s color scheme consists of various gray gradations.
 The shade conveys metal, the main structural material of machines.
 Brilliant, as if forged, the sign’s letters indicate the structures’ progressiveness, modernity, and strength.